usnews/brightspot-cms/docs/documentation/querying.md

 }
 {% endhighlight %}

-There are two ways we can find articles by a specific author.
-We can query for the author first and then query for articles by that author.
+There are two ways to can find articles by a specific author.
+Query for the author first and then query for articles by that author.

 {% highlight java %}